This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 As I mentioned, this pesto recipe is a beautiful ratio of ingredients that can accommodate other herbs and nuts.

-- Nuts - Try using brazil nuts, almonds, cashews, or pistachios instead of walnuts.
+- Nuts - Try using brazil nuts, almonds, cashews, pine nuts, or pistachios instead of walnuts.
 You can also try pumpkin seeds for a nut-free version.

-- Garlic - You can mellow out the garlic by slicing it and allowing it to sit in the lemon juice for a bit first.
-Or, you can roast it or sauté to both soften the sharpness of raw garlic, as well as add flavor to your pesto.
+- Garlic - If you're sensitive to the bite of raw garlic, you can mellow it out by slicing it and allowing it to sit in the lemon juice for a bit first.
+Alternatively, you can roast or sauté it to soften the sharpness of raw garlic, as well as add more flavor to your pesto.

 Storage